 You’ll be in your current home for most or all of the life of the loan.
 The value of extra payments is realized through a reduction in the life of the loan and interest savings over 20+ years; you won’t realize nearly the same benefits if you’ll only be in the home 5-10 years.

 Your income is stable and predictable.
-If you have reliable income, it’s much easier to earmark a portion of it for additional mortgage payments.
+If you have reliable income, it’s much easier to earmark a portion of it for two additional mortgage payments.
 That’s not necessarily the case if your income is highly variable.
 However, you can always tap into a large or unexpected bonus or sales commission to boost your savings.
 Just don’t tie up all your liquidity in an illiquid asset like a home.

 The decision to make two extra mortgage payments a year will ultimately be highly individual.
-Some homeowners may need to prioritize setting aside money for other uses, like retirement, higher education, rental properties, or emergency savings.
+Some homeowners may need to prioritize setting aside money for other uses, like retirement, higher education, investing in rental properties, or emergency savings.
 But if you’re thinking about prepaying your mortgage, you should take a moment and explore the mortgage calculators above.
 It’s a good first step to see what effect those extra payments will have on your finances.

 [author_ad]

-*This post was originally published in 2021 and has been updated to reflect market conditions.
+*This post is periodically updated to reflect market conditions.